AlanGreyjoy/sipharmony-device-manager/README.md

 - Your wazo-platform must be installed and running.
 - Local dev server, preferably using NGROK for local tunneling/testing
+- For production, the repo is setup to use PM2 for process management.
+You can use any process manager you like.
+- For local development, you can use `npm run dev` to start the server using nodemon.

 ```bash
 Coming soon